How to make salt dough ornaments the easy way! You’ll love this best salt dough ornament recipe to create your own homemade Christmas crafts!

 Heat your oven to 300 degrees Fahrenheit.
 Place the cut shapes onto a large cookie sheet lined with parchment paper or a silicone baking mat.

 Be sure to make a small hole in the dough before baking using a skewer or chopstick.
-This will be where you add string or baker’s twine to your homemade ornament to hang it up.
+This will be where you add string or baker’s twine to your homemade ornaments to hang it up.

 Bake for 1 hour.
 After 60 minutes, check to see if the salt dough is completely dry.
 You may need a few extra minutes of baking time.